Craft Book Review: The Anatomy of Story by John Truby

 This month, I swapped soulmates for crafting better stories with Truby ✒️

-Picture this in your mind: you, sitting nice and cosy with a steaming coffee, and your favorite notepad.
+Picture this in your mind: you, sitting nice and cosy with a steaming coffee, and your favourite notepad.
 That was exactly my setup when I sat down to study The Anatomy of Story by John Truby.

 Why The Anatomy of Story Stands Out